 Posting less often has a multitude of benefits.
 It gives you more time to create higher value posts because you aren’t constantly under the gun to produce and deliver content on a grueling schedule.
 It frees up your time to accomplish other tasks like social media marketing, responding to emails, researching new post topics, etc. The biggest benefit if you are still working a 9-5 outside the home is that it keeps your sanity intact.
 For me, the daily work grind, my Mom duties, and then blogging duties on top of it all sometimes had me a little more than stressed!

-Won’t My SEO Suffer If I Don’t Post Much?
+Will My SEO Suffer If I Don’t Post As Much?

 When it comes to answering the question of how often should you blog and it’s correlation to SEO, it’s easy to get caught up in trying to find the magical posting number.
 You may find yourself worrying that if you miss publishing a post one day or week, that it will suddenly kill your SEO stats.
 That can be a lot of pressure.